 - Data is published using default renderers and scales.

-- Date and time values use the time zone of the referenced database.
+- Date and time values in the bulk published data use the time zone of the referenced database.

-- Editing is not enabled on the feature services.
+- Sync is not enabled on the bulk published feature services.

 - If the data store item accesses an enterprise geodatabase, each feature class or table that contains metadata will result in a feature layer that contains metadata.